GlamgarOnDiscord/discord-starboard-plus/README.md

   starboardChannelID: 'YOUR_STARBOARD_CHANNEL_ID',
   requiredReactions: 1, // Default : '1'
   starEmoji: 'STAR_EMOJI' // Default : '⭐' (for custom emoji need to use only name of emoji)
-  // Add other options as needed
+  // Add other options as needed see all options in the src/starboard.js file };
-};

 client.once('ready', () => {